gitlabhq/omnibus-gitlab/doc/settings/nginx.md

 ### Warning

-The Nginix config will tell browsers and clients to only communicate with your GitLab instance over a secure connection for the next 24 months.
+The Nginx config will tell browsers and clients to only communicate with your GitLab instance over a secure connection for the next 24 months.
 By enabling HTTPS you'll need to provide a secure connection to your instance for at least the next 24 months.